learn-co-curriculum/dsc-git-stash-lab/README.md

 You will be able to:

 * Explain some use cases for `git stash`
-* Use a git stash to store changes
+* Use git stash to store changes
 * Apply stashed changes to multiple branches

 ## Return to Your Git Repository/Folder from the Git Merge Lab